apache/iotdb/docs/Documentation/UserGuide/5-IoTDB SQL Documentation/1-IoTDB Query Statement.md

 * COUNT

 The COUNT function returns the value number of timeseries(one or more) non-null values selected by the SELECT statement.
 The result is a signed 64-bit integer.
-If there are no matching columns, COUNT () returns 0.
+If there are no matching rows, COUNT () returns 0.

 ```
 SELECT COUNT(Path) (COMMA COUNT(Path))* FROM <FromClause> [WHERE <WhereClause>]?